-Every month, the Montana Innocence Project highlights the important work of like-minded organizations.
-This month, we are highlighting YWCA Missoula.
+The Montana Innocence Project strives to highlight the important work of like-minded organizations.
+Today, we are highlighting YWCA Missoula.
 MTIP and YWCA Missoula similarly work to promote racial justice in Montana and eliminate systemic barriers for minoritized groups.

 What is your organization’s mission?